Home | Blog Index | Blog Archives | Christianity & Faith Essays

 Instability/cloud cover: The biggest wild card factor for this event being either strong or severe hinges on the amount of pre-system sunlight the region can get on Wednesday.
 Models indicate high moisture content aloft by the time the system arrives (a saturated 700mb layer), which would suggest cloud cover for much of the day.
 This is actually quite typical for systems this time of year.
 Even without additional heating from the sun, the ambient conditions should still support at least weak thunderstorms during Wednesday afternoon.

 The most likely scenario West Virginia will see on Wednesday night is a big squall line with some decent lightning, rapidly tapering in intensity as it moves across the state.
 I don't see a big tornado outbreak in Kentucky - yet.
 Consequently, my plan is to stay here in Charleston and set up for some lightning when the line rolls through.

 Now if those 700mb RH maps are overdone, and I wake up Wednesday morning to find extensive clear skies to the west in Kentucky and Tennessee, I may revise that plan to a target as far west as Lexington for the possible tornado chance.
-At any rate, Wednesday should be at least a minimal expedition day.
+At any rate, Wednesday should be at least a minimal storm observation day.

 |A very interesting set up indeed.
 A good "just to get out there" chase.
 An ice-breaker if you will ;).
 Looks like it may be an early show for me on WED (front out of the area by the noon hour) but at any rate, good luck if you go out!|

 |Thanks Danny, it will definitely be nice to get out in some warm air and listen to some thunder.
 Hope you guys can get something interesting to see up there also.|

 - Posted by Dan R. from Charleston, WV

 |Did you get any good stuff today?
 Lots of wind! |